CarvellWakeman/IncomeOutcome/WORKITEMS.md

 *[BUGFIX] Database manager correctly loads transactions that are not split
 #[BUGFIX] PaidBy radio button in new transaction not being checked initially (and not being saved when 'you' paid)
 #[BUGFIX] Database not saving timeperiod UID
-*[CHANGE] Major rewrite of data structures and database, UI updated to comply with new standards *[CHANGE] Refactored budget, category, and people management
+*[CHANGE] Major rewrite of data structures and database, UI updates *[CHANGE] Refactored budget, category, and people management
-#[CHANGE] Transactions can be split among multiple people with individual costs

 FORMAT